Darrenchenn/Model-based-software-design/Backend/README.md

 ```
 python manage.py runserver 0.0.0.0: 8000
 ```

+use nginx to reverse proxy for the frontend to connect

 - There's a third-party service, which is a documentation service that helps developers communicate with each other.